Chart Color Schemes

 Kadina faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 23.9% of the population actively pursues formal education.
-This includes 10.8% in primary education, 7.2% in secondary education, and 1.6% pursuing tertiary education.
+A total of 23.9% of the population is actively engaged in formal education, including 10.8% in primary education, 7.2% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education